Banking & ATM Fees in Cayman Islands (2026)

 The Cayman Islands Dollar is pegged at KYD 1 = USD 1.20 and both currencies circulate.
 Butterfield, RBC Cayman, and Cayman National are the main retail banks; account opening requires the certificate plus extensive KYC documentation (typically 4–8 weeks).
 Wise covers KYD inbound; Revolut works for daily life.
 ATMs are widespread; cards are universally accepted.
 Many merchants quote in USD by default.

-The recommended card stack for Cayman Islands
+The card stack for Cayman Islands

 Wise